djolini/codeIgniter4_blog_CMS/README.md

-# CodeIgniter 4 Development

-As i have not learnt ci4 database migrations yet,sql code for db is in /database.sql file in root of project directory.
+# As i have not learnt ci4 database migrations yet,sql code for db is in /database.sql file in root of project directory.

 ## What is CodeIgniter?

 CodeIgniter is a PHP full-stack web framework that is light, fast, flexible, and secure.